Boromycin

 Boromycin is a bacteriocidal polyether-macrolide antibiotic.
 It was initially isolated from the Streptomyces antibioticus, and is notable for being the first natural product found to contain the element boron.
-It is effective against most Gram-positive bacteria, but is ineffective against Gram-negative bacteria.
+It is effective against most gram-positive bacteria, but is ineffective against gram-negative bacteria.
 Boromycin kills bacteria by negatively affecting the cytoplasmic membrane, resulting in the loss of potassium ions from the cell.
+Boromycin has not been approved as a drug for medical use.